In Awe of the Aurora

 Although staying up till three makes for a tired next day, it’s always worth it.
 And two nights in a row is just as rare as the Northern Lights themselves.

-As we continue to cruise Southeast Alaska into the fall, the chances of us seeing more Northern Lights increases, but every night varies and each chance to see the lights needs to be grabbed.
+Every night varies and each chance to see the lights needs to be grabbed.
 But this really is the attitude you should always have when in Alaska, you never know when a surprise is around the corner and it’s always worthwhile to grab it.

 Even if that means staying up until 3:00 am to appreciate it.